The Top 5 Animated Adult TV Shows Of All Time

 With so many adult shows focusing on shock value, Archer uses it as icing on the cake.
 Every episode, every scene has a point, where even the smallest detail could come back to save the day later on.
 Toss a few hookers into the mix, spill a little blood here and there and you have a nice glaze of “raunch” on one of the funniest and smartest shows ever created.

-A perfect James Bond parody with fantastic comedy, insane inter-relationships, and plenty of filth, Archer is definitely in my top 5 best adult animated series of all time.
+A perfect James Bond parody with fantastic comedy, insane inter-relationships, and plenty of filth, Archer is definitely in my top 5 best cartoons for adults of all time.

 4) Beavis and Butthead

 Sure, the Simpsons opened the door for edgier animation, but Beavis & Butthead blasted down that door.
-Possibly the dumbest, yet funniest, and most real show of all time, Beavis and Butthead is the 4th best adult cartoon in history.
+Possibly the dumbest, yet funniest, and most real show of all time, Beavis and Butthead is the 4th best animated TV show in history.

 It looked like The Simpsons would be the worst thing for kids to watch, and then MTV threw us Beavis & Butthead, softening the impact of everything else out there.
 A show about two kids hanging out, watching music video and just being idiots just so happened to resonate with 90’s kids more than anything else.